scipy/scipy/doc/source/tutorial/stats/rv_infrastructure.md

 dist.interval(confidence=a)
 ```

-Now, call the inverse CDF and complementary CDF methods with the desired probability mass.
+Now, call the inverse CDF and complementary CDF methods with the desired probability mass in each tail.

 ```{code-cell} ipython3
 p = 1 - a